sjwyates/python-api-challenge/README.md

 - Get the closest hotels to each city from Google Places
 - Create a Google Maps figure
 - Add markers for all the hotels returned
+- Make it so little info boxes pop up when you click on the markers
 - Add a heatmap using the humidity values from the original unfiltered DataFrame

 At the end of all that, you get something like this:

 ![Resulting Map](VacationPy/output/map_screenshot.png)

+*Maybe I should take a trip to Arabia?*